matt-mulligan/PyFynance/README.md

 ## How to use this program
 **Supported Tasks**

-below is the current list of supported/future tasks for PyFynanace
+below is the current list of supported/future tasks for PyFynance
 * load_transactions
 * analyse_transactions (future)
 * set_goal (future)